 - Discuss her emotions.
 Using words and labels to discuss feelings helps her identify the real and strong emotions she has.
 When she’s ready and calm, talk to her about the potential feelings she may have felt.
-Was she scared, afraid, not sure, surprised, caught off-guard?
+Was she scared, afraid, not sure, surprised, or caught off-guard?
 She’ll learn that these feelings aren’t unusual and that names exist for them.

 - Respect her feelings.
 Don’t brush her emotions aside as petty or inconsequential.
 Instead, reassure her that her fears are real, just like an adult’s fears of public speaking or heights.
-And don’t push her to “get over it,” or get upset or impatient when she doesn’t seem to budge.
+And don’t push her to “get over it,” or feel upset or impatient when she doesn’t seem to budge.
 This world can be daunting, and the last thing she needs is a parent who’s upset at her because she’s afraid.

 3. Continue suggesting public restrooms

 Your child may feel scared to use public restrooms, but don’t let that stop you from offering to use it or even walking by it the next time you see one.
-Avoiding restrooms only confirms her fears that these places aren’t safe or pleasant.
+Avoiding restrooms only confirms his fears that these places aren’t safe or pleasant.